Lyther/Minisys/README.md

 #version 0.1.1
 1. Finished clock design and simulation: after 620ns then the clock signal divides correct.
 2. All the modules are created.

+#version 0.2.0
+1. Basic functions are finished, and I'm working on debugging.
+2. Instructions cannot be read in.